-- The bank issues a notice of default, and in some states even tacks this notice on the front door or some other prominent place on the building.
+- The bank issues a notice of default.
+In some states, they will tack this notice on the front door or some other prominent place on the building.
 The earliest this can occur is 90 days after default, but many lenders wait until the homeowner has missed two or more mortgage payments.
 The notice of default is often followed by a 90-day reinstatement period during which the homeowner has a chance to correct the default.
 The total time elapsed so far is six to eight months.

-- The bank publishes a notice of trustee's sale in a local newspaper for three weeks and announces a public auction.
+- The bank publishes a notice of trustee's sale.
+The ad will typically run for three weeks in a local newspaper, and it will announce a public auction.

-- A foreclosure auction is held, and if there's a successful bidder, that person becomes the new owner.
+- A foreclosure auction is held.
+If there's a successful bidder, that person becomes the new owner.
 If the home doesn't sell at auction, the bank assumes ownership, and the home becomes an REO (or real estate owned) property.
 During the REO period, the original owner may be allowed to stay in the home.

-- The bank sells the property and sends an eviction notice to the occupants of the property.
+- The bank sells the property.
+They will send an eviction notice to the occupants of the property.
 They must vacate the premises on receipt of the notice or soon afterward.

 The REO period can stretch into a year or two or more depending on the housing market and the amount of the unpaid loan.
 The bank's primary interest is to recoup its losses, and if the market is sluggish and the loan balance is large, it may elect to hold the property until conditions improve.